Putin says Russia may need the army to help battle coronavirus

+"This reserve (of time) can melt quickly, it must not be spent thoughtlessly, it must be used in the most efficient way," Putin told the officials in a televised meeting held by video link.
+"We have a lot of problems, we don't have anything especially to brag about and we definitely mustn't relax," he added.

+CALL IN THE TROOPS Putin urged officials to consider using Russia's army to help tackle the crisis, noting how it had sent doctors and medical equipment to Italy and Serbia in recent weeks to help.

-A similar move to send medical aid to the United States angered the Kremlin's critics, who cast it as a publicity stunt that squandered precious resources lacking in Russia's own regions, though the Kremlin denied that and said Moscow could now expect help from the United States in the future.
+A similar move to send medical aid to the United States angered Russian critics of the Kremlin, who cast it as a publicity stunt that squandered precious resources lacking in Russia's own regions.
+The Kremlin denied that and said Moscow could now expect help from the United States in the future.
 "You need to use this experience, of course, and bear in mind that all these options, including the options of the defence ministry, if needed, can and should be involved here," Putin said.

-Putin told officials that the resources displayed by the army were "only a fraction of what the defence ministry has" and that "the main reserves are still in reserve, so you need to keep this in mind".
-Separately, the city of Moscow on Monday launched a new website ahead of a permit system it wants to start working on Wednesday under which residents will have to seek permission before using public transport or their owns cars or other vehicles.
+Putin said the resources deployed by the army were "only a fraction of what the defence ministry has" and that "the main reserves are still in reserve, so you need to keep this in mind".
+Separately, the city of Moscow on Monday launched a new website ahead of a permit system it wants to start operating from Wednesday under which residents will have to seek permission before using public transport or their owns cars or other vehicles.

 But the site was only intermittently available on Monday morning, failure authorities blamed on malicious hacking attacks, some of which they said originated from abroad.
-Moscow's crisis response centre said authorities had nonetheless managed to issue almost 700,000 permits for people to use private or public transport to get to work.
+Moscow's crisis response centre said authorities had nonetheless managed to issue almost 1.8 million permits for people to use private or public transport to get around the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)